-The Voltaire era is the final stage of the Cardano roadmap dedicated to building a self-sustaining governance system supported by the network participants.
-This phase will introduce voting and treasury systems, allowing users to share network improvement proposals and fund the suggested developments.
-Following the voting process, a portion of all transaction costs will be pooled to generate cash for development activities.
+The Voltaire era is the final stage of the Cardano roadmap dedicated to building a self-sustaining governance system supported by the network’s participants.
+This phase will introduce voting and treasury systems, allowing users to share protocol parameter update proposals and improvement proposals and fund the suggested developments.
+Following the voting process, a portion of all transaction costs and another portion of all staking rewards will be pooled to generate cash for development activities.

-The completion of this phase will signal a truly decentralized Cardano network, working independently of IOHK's management.
-This means that Cardano will be completely decentralized and will no longer be managed by IOHK once both a vote and a treasury mechanism are in place.
-Instead, the community will be in charge of Cardano's future, with everything they need to expand and evolve the network thanks to IOHK's safe, decentralized foundation.
+The completion of this phase will signal a truly decentralized Cardano network, working independently of IOHK’s research and engineering teams once both a vote and a treasury mechanism are in place.
+Instead, the community will be in charge of Cardano’s future, with everything they need to expand and evolve the network thanks to IOHK’s safe, decentralized foundation.

 ADA — Cardano’s native cryptocurrency token

 ADA is the in-house token of the Cardano blockchain that resides on the Cardano Settlement Layer.
-The maximum supply of the ADA cryptocurrency is limited to 45 billion tokens, to be released over time through minting.
+The maximum supply of ADA is limited to 45 billion tokens, to be released over time through minting.
 The hard limit on the total token supply guarantees a deflationary attribute to ADA.
-However, the ecosystem is destined to showcase an inflationary trend until the ecosystem releases a major portion of the reserves for circulation, estimated to initiate from 2030.
+However, the ecosystem is destined to showcase an inflationary trend until it releases a major portion of the reserves for circulation, which is estimated to begin in 2030.

-Just like any other popular cryptocurrencies like Bitcoin (BTC) and Ethereum (ETH), ADA can be exchanged for fiat currencies such as the United States dollar and stored on crypto wallets.
-In addition to Cardano’s native wallet offerings like Daedalus and Yoroi, third-party wallet services also support ADA storage and transfers.
+Just like any other popular cryptocurrencies like Bitcoin (BTC), ADA can be exchanged for fiat currencies, such as the United States dollar, and stored in crypto wallets.
+In addition to Cardano’s native wallet offerings, such as Daedalus and Yoroi, third-party wallet services also support ADA storage and transfers.

 ADA is built to perform as a secure exchange of value that runs on Ouroboros, a group of proof-of-stake blockchain consensus protocols.
-Moreover, the Cardano blockchain can host other cryptocurrencies, nonfungible tokens, smart contracts and DApps.
+Moreover, the Cardano blockchain can host other cryptocurrencies, NFTs, smart contracts and DApps.